JayJarosz/Guides/Manveers_Thundroid/thundroid_07_tor.md

 ## Check Status
 Your Bitcoin node should now automatically connect through Tor as well.
 The easiest way to verify the connection succeeded is by checking the logs.

-* Check logs for Mainnet node.<br/>
+* Check logs to see if Tor is recognized by bitcoind.<br/>
-  `tail -f ~/.bitcoin/debug.log | grep tor`, or<br/>
-  `sudo cat /home/bitcoin/.bitcoin/debug.log | grep tor:`
+  `sudo cat /home/bitcoin/.bitcoin/debug.log | grep tor:` (mainnnet)<br/>
-* Check logs for Testnet node.<br/>
-  `tail -f ~/.bitcoin/testnet3/debug.log | grep tor`, or<br/>
-  `sudo cat /home/bitcoin/.bitcoin/testnet3/debug.log | grep tor:`
+  `sudo cat /home/bitcoin/.bitcoin/testnet3/debug.log | grep tor:` (testnet)

+* If everything is working well, this command will show you your node's .onion address.

-* Finally, verify your Bitcoin node is reachable via Tor.
-Go to [bitnodes.earn.com](https://bitnodes.earn.com/) and paste your .onion address there.
+You can also verify your Bitcoin node is publicly reachable via Tor by going to [bitnodes.earn.com](https://bitnodes.earn.com/) and pasting your .onion address there.

 ![Bitcoin node reachable via Tor](images/verify-bitcoin-node-tor.png)

-If you opted to run a Middle Relay, you can check its status using the `arm` command.
+If you opted to run a **Middle Relay**, you can check its status using the `arm` command.

 ![Tor Arm](images/tor-arm.png)